 How long are we talking exactly?

 Gasoline can begin to go bad in 1-2 months but it typically remains usable for up to 1+ years if properly stored in an airtight container and out of direct sunlight.
-However, if not properly stored then gasoline will go bad much quicker.
+However, if gasoline is not properly stored then it will go bad much quicker.

-To store gasoline long-term I recommend you store ethanol-free gasoline, place it in an airtight container (preferably steel), add a fuel stabilizer, leave a small amount of space in the container for expansion, rotate your fuel supply, and store it in a cool location that’s out of direct sunlight.
+Purchase ethanol-free gasoline and place it in an airtight container, preferably steel.
+Add fuel stabilizer to the gasoline and leave a small amount of space in the container for expansion.
+Rotate the fuel supply every year and store it in a cool location that’s out of direct sunlight.

-Continue reading if you want to learn more about storing gasoline long-term.
+Continue reading if you want to learn more about storing gas long-term.

 How to Store Gasoline Long Term